chiffa/BioFlow/dev_log.rst

         - connect the nodes with the links according to a weighting scheme
         - normalize the weights for the laplacian

+ - TODO: [REFACTOR] inline the neo4j classes deletion(the same way as )

- - TODO: [REFACTOR] On writing into the neo4j DB we need to separate the node types and edges:
+ - DONE: [REFACTOR] On writing into the neo4j DB we need to separate the node types and edges:
     - node: physical entity nodes
     - edge: physical entity molecular interaction
     - edge: identity